 Since its inception the GreenBrook Association has been working on land administered by the Brisbane City Council.
 At all times the group has liaised closely with the BCC and enjoys strong support from Habitat Brisbane.
 The GreenBrook Association functions under the broad umbrella of a shared concern by its members for the quality of our natural environment.
 There is no formal structure, no membership fees, no office-bearers and no regular meetings apart from working bees.

 The group meets at the Blandford St entrance to Grange Forest Park (see map below) on the 3rd Sunday of every month between 8.30 am and 11.30 am.
-The billy is usually boiled at 10am and there will be a welcome return to this good old Australian tradition when restrictions due to the pandemic are lifted.
-Every member is reminded by email/telephone in the week preceding a working bee.
+In the good old Australian tradition the billy is usually boiled around 10:30am.
+Every member is reminded by email in the week preceding a working bee.

 The next scheduled meeting for the Greenbrook Association is: